captainhook-go/examples/README.md

 # examples
-Repository with lot of example branches to demo the CaptainHook functionality
+Repository with lots of example branches to demo the CaptainHook functionality